redeboer/BOSS_StarterKit/README.md

 ### (1) Real submodules

-Real submodules can be used by anyone in BESIII, and should therefore be available as separate, public repositories.
+Real submodules can be used by anyone in BESIII and should therefore be available as separate, public repositories.
 An example are the `Tutorials`: have a look in the `workarea` [here](https://github.com/redeboer/BOSS_StarterKit/tree/master/workarea) and you can see that the `Tutorials` folder has a commit ID attached with `@`.
 Click that folder, and it will bring you to the original [`BOSS_Tutorials`](https://github.com/redeboer/BOSS_Tutorials/) repository.

 After you have cloned the BOSS Starter Kit, you can download a specific submodule using: